San Diego County Gas Prices Rise Slightly - Times of San Diego

-The average price of a gallon of self-serve regular gasoline in San Diego County rose a half-cent Saturday to $3.56.
+The average price of a gallon of self-serve regular gasoline in San Diego County rose four-tenths of a cent Monday to $3.561, one day after falling three-tenths of a cent.

 Support Times of San Diego's growth